emiosuops/TabletDriverSmol/README.md

 all code fits in 1 page on disk and in ram (sub 4 kb)

-lowest cpu usage of any osu tablet driver, perma 0.01% on 1core 11900k
+lowest cpu usage of any osu tablet driver aka 0.00% perma (11900k)

-lowest io usage of any osu tablet driver, perma 1.86-2.01kb/s

-10 bytes from tablet + 4 non-zero bytes from vmulti = 1.93kb

-100% efficiency apparently

-I lost most recent ver so uploading this to keep it -_-

-Some tablets need setfeature, don't recommend trying this
+Some tablets need setfeature, don't recommend trying this + the driver is UB and will bsod at some point